 - The leader is soft

-Even though the leader’s strength disappointed me a bit, I still recommend buying Cheeky PreLoad Fly Reel for catching big fish.
+Even though the leader’s strength disappointed me a bit, I still recommend buying Cheeky PreLoad Fly Reel as the best fly reel under $100 for catching big fish.
 You can always ditch the leader; after all, it comes free!

 Best in Die-Cast

 A die-cast reel gets its shape by pouring molten metal into a mold.
 The process means less strength but also less costly.

 9. Redington iD Fly Fishing Reel – Best For Beginners

 Just like the Cheeky Preload fly reel, these Redington fly reels are also pre-spooled.
 What’s different in the making of this reel?
 The Redington i.D reel is die-cast and is hence much cheaper than CNC ones.